-- .1 the contractual delivery date of the engine to the ship if the engine is fitted onboard and tested for its intended purpose within six (6) months after the date specified in sub-paragraphs of regulation 13.5.1.2 of Annex VI to MARPOL 73/78, as appropriate; or - .2 in the absence of a contractual delivery date, the actual delivery date of the engine to the ship if the engine is fitted onboard and tested for its intended purpose within six (6) months after the date specified in sub-paragraphs of regulation 13.5.1.2 of Annex VI to MARPOL 73/78, as appropriate, provided that the date is confirmed by a delivery receipt; or - .3 the actual date that the engine is tested on board for its intended purpose in the event the engine is fitted onboard and tested for its intended purpose on or after six (6) months from the date specified in sub-paragraphs of regulation 13.5.1.2 of Annex VI to MARPOL 73/78, as appropriate.
+- .1 the contractual delivery date of the engine to the ship in the event the engine is fitted on board and tested for its intended purpose within six (6) months after the date specified in sub-paragraphs of regulation 13.5.1.2, Annex VI to MARPOL 73/78 as applicable; or - .2 in the absence of a contractual delivery date, the actual delivery date of the engine to the ship in the event the engine is fitted on board and tested for its intended purpose within six (6) months after the date specified in sub-paragraphs of regulation 13.5.1.2, Annex VI to MARPOL 73/78, provided that the date is confirmed by a delivery receipt; or - .3 the actual date that the engine is tested on board for its intended purpose in the event the engine is fitted on board and tested for its intended purpose on or after six (6) months from the date specified in sub-paragraphs of regulation 13.5.1.2, Annex VI to MARPOL 73/78 as applicable.

-The above dates are the dates of major conversion and shall be entered in the Supplement to IAPP Certificate (form 2.4.2.3) in the item 8.a in line "13.2.1.1 & 13.2.2".
+The above dates are the dates of major conversion and shall be entered in the Supplement to IAPP Certificate (form 2.4.23) - para 2.2.1, table, item 8.a, line "13.2.1.1 & 13.2.2".

-If the engine delivery contract is concluded before the date specified in sub-paragraphs of regulation 13.5.1.2 of Annex VI to MARPOL 73/78, as appropriate, or if, in the absence of a contractual delivery date, the engine is delivered on board (the delivery date is confirmed by a delivery receipt) before that date, but not tested before purpose within six (6) months after the date specified in sub-paragraphs of regulation 13.5.1.2, due to unforeseen circumstances beyond the control of the shipowner, then the "unforeseen delay in delivery" may be considered by the Administration in a manner similar to the provisions of paragraph 4 of the Unified Interpretations to MARPOL 73/78 Annex I.
+If the engine delivery contract is concluded before the date specified in sub-paragraphs of regulation 13.5.1.2 of Annex VI to MARPOL 73/78, as appropriate, or if, in the absence of a contractual delivery date, the engine is delivered on board (the delivery date is confirmed by a delivery receipt) before that date, but not tested within six (6) months after the date specified in sub-paragraphs of regulation 13.5.1.2, due to unforeseen circumstances beyond the control of the shipowner, then the "unforeseen delay in delivery" may be considered by the Administration in a manner similar to the provisions of paragraph 4 of the Unified Interpretations to MARPOL 73/78 Annex I.

-In the case of replacement engines only (on the date specified in sub-paragraphs of regulation 13.5.1.2 or in regulation 13.5.1.3 of Annex VI to MARPOL 73/78), if it is not possible for such a replacement engine to meet the standards set forth in regulation 13.5.1.1 of Annex VI to MARPOL 73/78 (Tier III), then that replacement engine shall meet the standards set forth in regulation 13.4 of Annex VI to MARPOL 73/78 (Tier II).
+In the case of replacement engines only (on the dates specified in sub-paragraphs of regulation 13.5.1.2 or in regulation 13.5.1.3 of Annex VI to MARPOL 73/78), if it is not possible for such a replacement engine to meet the standards set forth in regulation 13.5.1.1 of Annex VI to MARPOL 73/78 (Tier III), then that replacement engine shall meet the standards set forth in regulation 13.4 of Annex VI to MARPOL 73/78 (Tier II).
 The criteria of when it is not possible for replacement engine to meet the standards set forth in regulation 13.5.1.1 of Annex VI to MARPOL 73/78 are given in the 2013 Guidelines as Required by Regulation 13.2.2 of MARPOL Annex VI in Respect of Non-Identical Replacement Engines Not Required to Meet the Tier III limit (refer to IMO resolution MEPC.230(65)).
 The following criteria may be applied: